LSSTDESC/rail_yaw/README.md

 This needs refinement in a future release, for now it is advised to use the raw clutering redshift estimate from yet_another_wizz.

+A jupyter notebook containing a full example with more detailed descriptions is included in

+> examples/full_example.ipynb

 ## RAIL: Redshift Assessment Infrastructure Layers